"The spirit of Christ is the spirit of missions. The nearer we get to Him, the more intensely missionary we become." - Henry Martyn

 In 2013, a number of like-minded believers began meeting in Fayetteville, NC (home of Fort Bragg), with the intention of establishing a new church.
 In March of 2014, Mike and Jenna Jones answered the call to lead the new work, aptly named First Heritage Baptist Church.
 You can learn more about the Mike and Jenna, and the church plant in Fayetteville, at their website (www.firstheritagebc.org) and their facebook page (www.facebook.com/FHBCABA).

-Mike and Lynnette Cross lead a relatively new church-plant effort in Missoula, Montana.
-They are sent out of Landmark Baptist Church of Missoula.
-They recently established Redeeming Grace Baptist Church.
+Mike and Lynnette Cross lead a church-plant effort in Missoula, Montana.
+They recently established Redeeming Grace Baptist Church in Missoula.
 You can learn more about them at their website, www.rgbcofmissoula.com.

 The American Baptist Association is a fellowship of Baptist churches who have elected to associate with each other for the furtherance of the cause of Christ.
 Associated efforts include the support of missionaries, publishing of curriculum, and assistance to the poor and homeless.
 For more information, visit their website: http://www.abaptist.org